JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 ### Starting JupyterPiDAQ

-A working Jupyter notebook installation with JupyterPiDAQ installed is required.
+A working Jupyter notebook or Jupyter lab installation with JupyterPiDAQ installed is required.
 If you need to install the software see the [Installation Instructions](https://jupyterphysscilab.github.io/JupyterPiDAQ/jupyterpidaq.html#installation).
 There are two common ways this may be set up, that lead to slightly different steps for starting the software:
 1. *A special kernel* may be set up that can be used in any Jupyter notebook